-The Ursulines, as the Order is colloquially known, was widespread soon after Sister Angela’s death, and Angela’s selfless followers through the centuries have indeed taught countless young women.
-Alas, like many religious Orders, all too many went somewhat off the traditional rails in the latter decades of the twentieth century, but the principle ecclesia semper reformanda, (the Church always in need of reform) also applies to the various communities in the Church, and we may always hope.
+The Ursulines, as the Order is colloquially known, was widespread soon after Sister Angela’s death, and Angela’s selfless followers through the centuries have taught countless numbers of young women.
+Alas, like many religious Orders, all too many went somewhat off the rails in the latter decades of the twentieth century, but the principle ecclesia semper reformanda, (‘the Church, always in need of reform’) also applies to the various communities in the Church, and we may always hope.
 God has His ways of which we know little.

 Saint Angela Merici, ora pro nobis!